Protocol Serialization and Deserialization¶

 return DynamicTrait(id=id, document_value=value)

-class implements a dynamic registry that allows it to know about
+The Trait class implements a dynamic registry that allows it to know about

 trait implementations automatically.
 The base class maintains a mapping of trait